 - Select the device location (Attic, Basement, Bathroom, etc.)

 - Label the room.

 - Select the WiFi network.
 Make sure the smartphone and Chromecast run on the same network.

 - Let Google Home take the WiFi password from the smartphone.

 - Tap on Next if you want to link the device to your Google account, or select Not now to skip the step.

 - Tap Continue to complete the process.

-If you want Chromecast to switch to a different WiFi network, you will still have to reset the device and follow the above-mentioned setup process.
+If you want Chromecast to switch to a different Wi-Fi network, you will still have to reset the device and follow the aforementioned setup process.

-Sometimes Chromecast is not able to get enough power from TV’s micro USB port, due to which users come across a black screen or “no signal” issues.
-Plugging the USB cable into the wall charger instead of USB port on the TV should fix the issue.
+Like any consumer electronic, Chromecast is not perfect.
+For example, sometimes the device may not be able to get enough power from the TV’s micro USB port, due to which users come across a black screen or “no signal” issues.
+A solution for that is plugging the USB cable into the wall charger instead of a USB port on the TV.